waimea-jmblack/200-DTD-Assessment/docs/Design.md

 -------------------------------------------------

+## NOTE ##
+Meant to be viewed as a app on a phone.
+To view, press Ctrl + I at the same time, Then press Ctrl + Shift + M

 ## System Requirements

 To gather information about the acidity of the soil, what regions of Blenheim are being irrigated now, client horticulture and the annual grape harvest.
 With also has a hub that links to weather websites.